aaronbloomfield/ccc/hws/btcparser/index.md

 $
 ```

 These test are by no means comprehensive!
-But some of these tests will be used for the visible tests when you submit the file to Gradescope.
+But some of these examples will be used for the visible tests when you submit the file to Gradescope.
 The hidden tests, which your grade will be based on similar tests different than the ones shown above.

 ### Part 2b: Merkle Trees